National Professional Qualification in Leading Literacy (NPQLL)

 Funding

-DfE-funded scholarships are available for this NPQ for all those who meet the following criteria:
+For the NPQ in Leading Teaching, funded scholarships will be available for those who meet the following criteria:

-• Have, or are aspiring to have, responsibilities for leading literacy in their school.
+• Have, or are aspiring to have, responsibilities for leading teaching in a subject, year group, key stage, or phase.

 If you do not work in an eligible school, the NPQ in Leading Literacy costs £899 plus VAT.